Transitioning from Female Fisherman to Motherhood with Serena Dabney

 For me, I needed to not fish anymore to make space in my life for a family.

-So, even though it’s 2020 and we have the same opportunities, for the most part, it’s still really the men that are working on those crabbers and saying goodbye for the winter or sailing off for 3, 4, or 6 months.
+So, even though it’s 2020 and we have the same opportunities, for the most part, it’s still really the men who are working on those crabbers and saying goodbye for the winter or sailing off for 3, 4, or 6 months.
 It’s easier for men to pick up and leave because women are expected to be the number one caregivers.

 Waylon-Jennings-commercial-Fishing

-Serena and Dave’s precious baby boy, Waylon.
+Serena and Dave’s precious baby boy (and my nephew!), Waylon.

 Do you know women who have come back to fishing after having babies?

-I know some that make it a family affair with their husbands and kids, when the kids are big enough to participate.
+I know some that make it a family affair with their husbands and kids when the kids are big enough to participate.

 I’m totally mixed.
 Because for a long time, and still, when I hear the exciting stuff, I really miss it.
 Like the big catches, the beautiful days, and the forever sunsets.
 (Due to the latitude of Alaska, twilight can end after midnight).